HorstBaerbel/Read_Test/README.md

 make
 </pre>

 GCC 4.7 is needed to compile.
-There is a CMake variable called `GLSystem` which you can set to either `Desktop OpenGL` or `OpenGL ES` for the system you want to use.
-On the Raspberry Pi it is automagically set to use OpenGL ES 1.x.
+There is a CMake variable called `GLSystem` which you can set to either `Desktop OpenGL` or `OpenGL ES 2.0` for the system you want to use.
+On the Raspberry Pi it is automagically set to use OpenGL ES 2.0.
 You might also need OpenGL.
 If you don't have `/usr/include/GL/gl.h` and `libGL` try installing the MESA development package with:
 ```
 sudo apt-get libgl1-mesa-dev
 ```